Opeezy/module-study/modules/module-1/README.md

 - Use `<link rel="stylesheet" type="text/css" href="<path-to-css">` in the head of your html file to link a css stylesheet

+- Use `! + Shift` to generate boilerplate code in VsCode

 ### Examples

 Boilerplate html